Facets of a mixed-integer bilinear covering set with bounds on variables: Introduction

 In this article, we derive the closed form description of the convex hull of the mixed-integer bilinear covering set $S^U$.
 We note that, the orthogonal disjunctive technique of Tawarmalani et al. \cite{OrtDis} is not directly applicable for the set $S^U$ to find $conv \left( S^U \right)$.
 So, we relax the orthogonal subsets of $S^U$ in such a way that the result is applicable.
 Our work mainly addresses the following issues of the model of Tawarmalani et al. Their model has infinitely many facet defining inequalities and these inequalities along with the bound constraints gives us a weak relaxation of our set.
 We show that $conv \left( S^U \right)$ is a polyhedron.
-We derive both V-Polyhedron and H-Polyhedron description of $conv \left( S^U \right)$.
-We provide separation algorithms to find a violated facet defining inequality for both the sets $conv \left( S^U \right)$ and $conv(S)$.
-Our separation algorithm runs in linear time in the input size for both the cases.
-Lastly, we provide some computational results that show the effectiveness of our cuts.
+We derive both V-Polyhedron (i.e., description by sum of convex hull of the extreme points and its recession cone) and H-Polyhedron (i.e., description by intersection of finite number of half spaces) description of $conv \left( S^U \right)$.
+We provide fast separation algorithms to find a violated facet defining inequality for both the sets $conv \left( S^U \right)$ and $conv(S)$.
+We also provide an extended formulation of $conv \left( S^U \right)$.
+Lastly, we provide some computational results that show the effectiveness of our cuts and the extended formulation.